Snus, smokeless tobacco

 Snus may not be imported, sold or handed over but, nevertheless, it has over the last years become increasingly popular, especially among young people.

-Daily use of snus is most common among boys studying in vocational schools, 17 per cent of whom used snus in 2017.
-In 2010–2011, the figure was 5.3 per cent.
+Daily use of snus is most common among boys studying in vocational schools, 20 per cent of whom used snus daily in 2019.
+In 2010–2011, the figure was 5 per cent.
 In secondary schools, the figure was 8 per cent.
-The use of snus among girls remains rare, but it is also showing a slight increase: approximately two per cent of girls attending vocational school use snus daily.
-7.6 per cent of boys attending comprehensive school use snus daily.
+The use of snus among girls remains quite rare, but it is also showing a slight increase: approximately 6 per cent of girls attending vocational school use snus daily.
+8 per cent of boys and two per cent of girls attending comprehensive school use snus daily.

 Import and use restrictions